apache/arrow-site/_posts/2020-07-27-cpp-build-simplification.md

 Now pyarrow is about the size of NumPy and thus much easier for Python projects to take on as a hard dependency without worrying about large on-disk size.

+Looking ahead, we have discussed [strategies](https://issues.apache.org/jira/browse/ARROW-8518) for breaking up pyarrow into multiple wheel packages, sort of a "hub and spoke" model where some optional pieces are installed as separate wheels so people only needing some "core" functionality only have to install a small package.
+This would be a significant project, though, so for now we've focused on improvements to the comprehensive wheel package.

 ## R packaging